You are welcome here!

 We are a laid-back congregation and you are welcome to wear what makes you comfortable and cool.
 Many of our men "dress-up" in Aloha shirts and shorts and women often wear dresses with heels or dressy sandals.
 But you are welcome as you are!

 Yes, we are air conditioned!
 We also have air conditioning in Grace Hall, which is available for rent. (offices/kitchen/restrooms/Sunday school area).

 As you arrive you will be greeted warmly by one of our members (or maybe several!) and asked if you are new.
 Since we are blessed to call Hawai'i home, we get many folks who visit us annually on their vacations for anywhere from one week to several months, so please excuse us if we forget you've been with us before!

 What Time is Worship?
 What if I'm Late?

 ***Our SNL is currently suspended due to COVID -19.
 Check back for updates!
 Worship is held at 9;00 am on Sundays.
-Please wear your mask the entire time you are in worship and on the St. John campus.
+Please wear your mask the entire time you are in worship.

 Saturday Night Light (SNL) is at 5:30 pm on Saturdays.
 Sunday morning worship is at 9:00 am.
 We do our best to start the prelude at 9:00 am, but we are a church in Hawai'i and sometimes we run on island time...which means if you are running late, don't let that stop you from joining us for worship.
 Our greeters hang out in the back of the sanctuary and are always ready to welcome you with a bulletin and help you find a place to sit.
 The same is true for Saturday nights; our greeter always sits in the back and you are welcome to come and go as you need to.